ameliabultitude/kissmyassthma/README.md

 1. Using ['Getting Started with Google Maps Platform'](https://developers.google.com/maps/documentation/javascript/overview) I was able to set up an account.
 2. After I created an account, I then was able to create an API Key and set the preferences and restrictions for it.
 3. This process can be copied for others to intregrate google maps into their html.

-## Mailchimp Deplopyment
-I used Mailchimp to allow automated emails to be sent from an extrenal platform to new members.
-1. I created an account with Mailchimp which can be done [here](https://login.mailchimp.com/signup/).
-2. I followed the page of adding a signup form to your page, which can be followed [here](https://mailchimp.com/help/add-a-signup-form-to-your-website/).
-This allowed an embedded form code.
-3. When signed up you can chose if to do a free account or a paid account.
-Personally I used a free account.